madiej6/EarthquakeEventPinger/README.md

 For each earthquake event detected in the FeedURL that is located within the USA (CONUS, AK, HI, PR), the following files are generated/extracted:

 **Generated files:**
-- `epicenter.csv` - csv containing the following information about the earthquake:
+- `epicenter.geoparquet` - csv containing the following information about the earthquake:
   - event_id
   - title
   - magnitude